Frequently Asked Questions

 How do I buy tickets for Tie Break Tens tournaments?

 Tickets for forthcoming Tie Break tournaments will go on sale once details including date, time and venue have been announced.
+Sign up to receive the latest information and exclusive offers from TB10’s

 How do you play a Tie Break Tens match?